-Why Cycling Tour?
+Why a Cycling Tour?

-Bicycling offers the ideal pace and placement for experiencing countryside and cities alike.
+Bicycling offers the ideal pace and placement for experiencing the countryside and cities alike.
 Quicker than walking, but more intimate than a road trip, cycle touring opens the landscape to the self-reliant traveler.

-Cyclists typically carry enough supplies to last several days before needing to stop to refuel, so the heavy loads of pannier racks mean the experience of landscape must be earned, often in the face of hills.
+Cyclists typically carry enough supplies to last several days before needing to stop to refuel, so the heavy loads of pannier racks mean the experience of the landscape must be earned, often in the face of hills.

 “Credit card touring” is a more expensive, but no doubt more enjoyable way to travel, with most nights spent in hotel rooms and most meals eaten at restaurants.
 This lightens the load of necessary equipment.
 Even more self-sufficient tourists recoup in a hotel room every few nights.